-Although we are using third parties to assist with the administration of the share offer, the Low Carbon Hub IPS Limited controls and is responsible for the use of your information.
+Although we use the services of third parties to assist with the administration of the share offer, once you become a member the Low Carbon Hub IPS Limited controls and is responsible for the use of your information.
 We will use your data to keep you up to date with the work of the Low Carbon Hub IPS Limited and Low Carbon Hub CIC.
 We will not sell, rent, or lend your data to other organisations.
 Our full Privacy Statement is available on our website.